Random-user420/bestKabu/README.md

 ### Chromium store: https://chromewebstore.google.com/detail/bestkabu/okajcjigbfoadcmmhckdpbopohdkhcpg
 ### Firefox: Use the .xpi file in the latest -fire release

-### Use the release branches for private use.
-Since the main branch is unstable

 ## Autologin Setup

 ### With Encryption: